Solar power in Israel: The Negev

+In May 2023, the Israel Land Authority issued a tender to lease 11,331 ha on land near Shaqib al-Salam between Highways 25 and 40 for a large-scale solar project.

+As of September 2023, Israel has two solar-plus-storage projects, with the first being the Arad Valley 1's 17-MW solar farm with an energy storage system of 31 MWh, and the second being Sde Nitzan's 23 MW of solar and 40 MWh of storage capacity project.

+In September 2023, solar farms extending 14,000 dunams, or 3,500 acres, near the Israel-Gaza border fence were proposed officially.
+The total cost of the project is over NIS 4 billion, and the proposal has the potential to produce over 2 GW of electricity.
+An extensive solar park is also proposed for an underground data center near Eilat as of late 2023.

 Farming and kibbutzim

 Israel's first solar power station opened in August 2008.
 Moshe Tenne built the 50 KW plant on his Negev farm for NIS 1.3 million, and he expects to earn NIS 220,000 a year from selling excess electricity to the national power grid.
 After the National Infrastructures Ministry announced it would expand its feed-in tariff scheme to include medium-sized solar-power stations ranging from 50 kilowatts to 5 megawatts, Sunday Solar Energy announced that it would invest $133 million in photovoltaic solar arrays for installation on kibbutzim.
 In December 2008, the Sunday company announced that Kibbutz Reim in the western Negev would be the first community in the world to rely entirely on solar energy.
 The Reim installation, costing NIS 60–100 million, would generate at least 2.5 megawatts during peak consumption.
 Excess energy would be sold to the Israel Electric Company.
 The investment is expected to pay for itself in 10 years, and the costs and revenues will be divided evenly between the kibbutz and Sunday.